himanshu1799/Javasscript-Module/Day 10/Day10_InterviewQuestions.md

 - How do you remove a child element from a parent element using JavaScript?
 - Can you remove multiple child elements from a parent element at once?
 - What is the difference between removeChild() and replaceChild()?

-4. Implement Filtering Feature based on gender Value:

-- How can you implement a filtering feature in a list based on a specific value?
-- What is the difference between using classList and dataset to store values for filtering?
-- How can you reset the filter to show all items in the list again?